usatlas/docs/jupyter/SLACjupyter.md

 ## An alternative way to use SLAC Jupyter

 The above atlas-jupyter/test instance resides in a Singularity image.
-You can use it at anywhere as long as the host can access following CVMFS file.
+You can use it at anywhere as long as the host can access the following CVMFS file.
 For example, on cent7a.slac.stanford.edu, you can run this command by hand:

 `singulairty run -B /cvmfs,/gpfs,/scratch,/nfs,/afs /cvmfs/atlas.sdcc.bnl.gov/jupyter/t3s/slac/singularity/atlas-slac.sif`

-(add --nv after `"run"` if the host support Nvidia CUDA GPUs).
-When you see a line like the following prints out,
+(add --nv after `"run"` if the host supports Nvidia CUDA GPUs).
+When you see it prints out a line like the following,

 `http://localhost:8888/?token=ec4d404fe69d2ff760d611c0509a9e8ac770c7f46ac32860`

 then use `ssh -L 8888:localhost:8888 cent7a.slac.stanford.edu` to create a SSH tunnel.
 After this, paste the above URL in your browser to access your jupyter instance.

 Note `centos7.slac.stanford.edu` is a DNS alias of several machines `cent7[a-d].slac.stanford.edu`.
-Do not use the DNS alias `centos7` in the above case, use `cent7[a-d]`.
+Do not use the DNS alias `centos7` in the above case, use `cent7[a-d]` instead.

 ## Kernels and extensions